This article is specially written for parents and educators…

 Teenagers suffer from invincibility syndrome; this is where they feel that they can do anything and that they fear nothing.
 Because they are more emotionally developed but not as developed in terms of reasoning and long-term planning, teenagers act on the pleasure principle.
 It is not about an action having enduring value but whether the action has any good feeling.
 This acting based on pleasure and the invincibility syndrome can lead teens to make choices with harmful, long time consequences.
 They want to impress their peers and they engage in risky conduct with adverse effects.

 Due to the growth spurt and huge hormonal changes, adolescents tend to have several mood swings that move like a pendulum.
-They can be happy and giddy at one moment only to become stressed, angry and frustrated.
+They can be happy and giddy at one moment only to become stressed, angry, and frustrated.
 These mood swings require attentive patience and not criticism and punishment.

 Teens seek independence want to explore new experiences

 Teenagers strongly don’t see themselves as children but adults.
-They believe that they are adults and can make long term choices.
+They believe that they are adults and can make long-term choices.
 They don’t like to be told that they cannot dive headfirst into a new situation.
 Whereas they used to go to occasions and events together with their parents, teenagers rarely want to be seen in public with their parents.
 They don’t want to be seen as babies anymore.

 Teen insecurity and self-consciousness

 The changes in their body and immense and those changes that are observable happen alongside psychological changes.
-It might be difficult for a teen if the changes that are supposed to happen at their age don’t happen when the teen expects or if those changes happen too obviously and early that their friends.
+It might be difficult for a teen if the changes that are supposed to happen at their age don’t happen when the teen expects or if those changes happen too obviously and early than their friends.
 Teenagers think the world is just watching them and judging them.
-They are therefore very self-conscious, constantly thinking what others are thinking about them.
+They are therefore very self-conscious, constantly thinking about what others are thinking about them.
 It is because of this that teens tend to assume that their friends are engaging in a certain activity more than they are actually are.
-Teens believe, for example, that their peers have more parties, engage in sex or do drugs more than they actually are.
-The desire to comparable to their friends in immense.
+Teens believe, for example, that their peers have more parties, engage in sex, or do drugs more than they actually are.
+The desire to comparable to their friends is immense.
 They want to fit in and when they cannot fit in due to certain conditions that they cannot meet, they feel terrible about themselves and especially if the adults in their lives do not show guidance and support during this time.